faisaltheparttimecoder/mock-data/README.md

     ```
     go run . <commands> <flags.........>
     ```
-6. Run the golang linter to analyzes & fix source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+6. [Recommended] Run the golang linter to analyzes & fix source code programming errors, bugs, stylistic errors, and suspicious constructs.
     ```
     golangci-lint run
     ```
-   to install golangci-lint check [here](https://golangci-lint.run/usage/install/), config file `.golangci.yml` is provided with the repo
+   to install golangci-lint check [here](https://golangci-lint.run/usage/install/), config file `.golangci.yml` has been provided with this repo
 7. To run test, use
     ```
     # Edit the database environment variables on the "Makefile"